pypa/packaging.python.org/source/tutorials/distributing-packages.rst

 .. note::

-  :term:`PyPI <Python Package Index (PyPI)>` currently supports uploads of platform wheels for Windows, OS X, and the multi-distro ``manylinux1`` ABI.
+  :term:`PyPI <Python Package Index (PyPI)>` currently supports uploads of platform wheels for Windows, macOS, and the multi-distro ``manylinux1`` ABI.
   Details of the latter are defined in :pep:`513`.